Nowimps8/nw_lifeIV/README.md

 # nw_lifeIV
-Fixed Collision and Unlocked doors for LifeInvader HQ
+Fixed Collision and Unlocked doors for LifeInvader HQ (includes the Conf room)

 Install: